codefellows/seattle-ops-301d8/class-12/lab/README.md

 - VMs from Lab12:
   - Windows 2019 Server with DNS enabled
+  - pfSense
+    - Configured to assign Windows Server a static IP
-  - pfSense configured to share the Windows Server's static IP as the DNS server along with DHCP lease information
+    - Configured to share the Windows Server's static IP as the DNS server along with DHCP lease information
   - Windows 10 endpoint configured with the Windows Server as its DNS

 ## Objectives